 That’s the same amount of time it takes to reply to an email, reheat a cup of coffee or post a selfie.

-According to the American Heart Association (AHA) and American Stroke Association (ASA), stroke is the fifth leading cause of death and the leading cause of adult disability in the U.S., with nearly 800,000 people suffering a new or recurrent stroke each year.
+Stroke also is the leading cause of adult disability in the U.S., with nearly 800,000 people suffering a new or recurrent stroke each year.

-A majority of all stroke cases – nearly 87 percent – occur when a blood clot blocks a blood vessel and prevents blood from getting to the brain.
+Most stroke cases – nearly 87% – occur when a blood clot blocks a blood vessel and prevents blood from getting to the brain.